naiad-auv/naiad-auv-software/documentation/SPA_over_CANbus.md

 new nodes could send the same message id at the same time.
 Perhaps a drawback one can live with?
 ```

+2. Message ID assignment only on message type can result in a low utilization of
+the CAN bus.

 ### Requirements not met
 1. Power supplied through CAN bus.